boghas/PriorityQueue/README.md

 Fibonacci heap is a data structure for priority queue operations, consisting of a collection of heap-ordered trees.
 It has a better amortized running time than many other priority queue data structures.
 A Fibonacci heap is a collection of trees satisfying the minimum-heap property, that is, the key of a child is always greater than or equal to the key of the parent.
 This implies that the minimum key is always at the root of one of the trees.

-More information related on Fibonacci Heap: https://en.wikipedia.org/wiki/Fibonacci_heap
+More information related on Fibonacci Heap: https://en.wikipedia.org/wiki/Fibonacci_heap A representation of what I'm trying to do: https://www.tutorialspoint.com/cplusplus-program-to-implement-priority-queue